 VIP Authentication Token

 Open a new browser tab, navigate to the Virtualitics Account Portal and sign in.
-Select Account Settings on the left and scroll down to the Generate Token section.
-Click on Generate Your Api Token!
+Select My Account on the left and scroll down to the Tokens and Keys section.
+Click on Generate for API Token!

 You will now need to set an environment variable called “VIP_AUTH_TOKEN” with the token generated from the Virtualitics Account Portal.
 To do this, follow these steps: